Image

 Efficacy of Daromun Neoadjuvant Intratumoral Treatment in Clinical Stage IIIB/C Melanoma Patients

-Testing Daromun for melanoma patients with advanced skin tumors.
+Testing Daromun for advanced melanoma treatment.

 Recruiting